I just had me a little cottage cheese salad party!

 - 5-6 dill sprigs, minced

 Mix all ingredients in a bowl.
-Eat alone, or crackers or toast.
+Eat alone, or with crackers, or on toast.